geoshad/overthewire_bandit/SOLUTIONS.md

 ## Level 1 → 2

 Escalating to Level 2 involved printing the contents of a file with an unorthodox filename.
-This filename needed special syntax in order to be distinguished.
+To be distinguished, this filename required the relative filepath, `./`, to be included.
+Otherwise, the command `cat -` would be treated as if it is awaiting standard input.

 ```bash
 > cat ./-